Big 12 Conference

 *1 For its appearance in the 1982 Cotton Bowl game against Alabama, Texas used a special version of the longhorn logo which included between the "horns" the words "COTTON BOWL CLASSIC" and a picture of a cotton boll.

-*2 This design was used during the 2005 home game against Louisiana-Lafayette and during the 2009 game at Texas A&M.
+*3 This design was used during the 2005 home game against Louisiana-Lafayette, the 2009 game at Texas A&M, and the entire 2013 season.

 TEXAS CHRISTIAN